What is a Rent Roll?

-A rent roll, correctly assembled, is a distinctive document providing you with an array of information.
-When buying a rental property you are in essence buying the rent roll and the monthly income that comes with it.
-Why is it important to establish the amount of monthly income from the rent roll?
-Because this is the contractual re–occurring revenue established from existing, in–force leases.
+A rent roll, correctly assembled, is a distinctive document providing an array of information.
+When buying a rental property, you purchase the rent roll and the monthly income that comes with owning and controlling a rental property.
+Why is it essential to establish the amount of monthly income from the rent roll?
+Because this is the reoccurring contractual revenue created from existing, in–force leases.
 The rent roll is a snapshot of current income as represented by the owner of the asset.

 The rent roll is the property owner’s representation of rental income derived from an income-producing real estate asset.

 The rent roll is the most critical document in formulating the value of income property.
 Authenticating numbers on the rent roll will lead to creating a high level of comfort in the property buying decision–making process.